amanforindia/imagekit-python/README.md

 }
 ```

 Both the `token` and `expire` parameters are optional.
-If not specified, the SDK uses the UUID to generate a random token and also generates a valid expiry timestamp internally.
-The value of the token and expire used to generate the signature are always returned in the response, no matter if they are provided as an input to this method or not.
+If not specified, the SDK uses the UUID to generate a random token and internally generates a valid expiry timestamp.
+The `token` and `expire` used to generate `signature` is part of a response returned by the server.

 **Distance calculation between two pHash values**

-Perceptual hashing allows you to construct a has value that uniquely identifies an input image based on the contents
+Perceptual hashing allows one to construct a hash value that uniquely identifies an input image based on the contents
-of an image. [imagekit.io metadata API](https://docs.imagekit.io/api-reference/metadata-api) returns the pHash
+of an image. [imagekit.io metadata API](https://docs.imagekit.io/api-reference/metadata-api) returns the `pHash`
 value of an image in the response.
-You can use this value to [find a duplicate or similar image](https://docs.imagekit.io/api-reference/metadata-api#using-phash-to-find-similar-or-duplicate-images) by calculating the distance between the two images.
+One can use this value to [find a duplicate or similar image](https://docs.imagekit.io/api-reference/metadata-api#using-phash-to-find-similar-or-duplicate-images) by calculating the distance between the two images.

-This SDK exposes phash_distance function to calculate the distance between two pHash value.
-It accepts two pHash hexadecimal
+This SDK exposes `phash_distance` function to calculate the distance between two `pHash` value.
+It accepts two `pHas`h hexadecimal
-strings and returns a numeric value indicative of the level of difference between the two images.
+strings and returns a numeric value indicative of the difference between the two images.

 ```python
 def calculate_distance():